aquasecurity/trivy-operator/docs/docs/crds/clustercompliance-report.md

 # ClusterComplianceReport

-The ClusterComplianceReport is a cluster-scoped resource, which represents the latest compliance control checks results.
+The ClusterComplianceReport is a cluster-scoped resource, which represents the latest compliance control check results.
 The report spec defines a mapping between pre-defined compliance control check ids to security scanners check ids.
 Currently, only `config-audit` security scanners are supported.